kotaUdaySree/Machine_Learning/SVM_models/readme.md

 ## Task Description

-Your objective is to implement two different SVM models to accomplish the same task.
+I implemented two different SVM models to accomplish the same task.
 You'll find two Python implementations (`SVMs-01.py` and `SVMs-02.py`) with 100% of the working source codes to help you understand the flow of the implementations.
-However, feel free to use your own programming flow or strategies if you prefer.
-You are not obligated to use the provided templates fully or partially.

 ## Dataset Details